johannes-lindgren/pure-parse/README.md

 export type Validator<T> = (data: unknown) => data is T
 ```

-There are a few built-in validation functions—one for each [JavaScript primitive](https://developer.mozilla.org/en-US/docs/Glossary/Primitive):
+There is one validation function for each [JavaScript primitive](https://developer.mozilla.org/en-US/docs/Glossary/Primitive):

 - `isNull`
 - `isUndefined`